AdhocSteve/AutomatedTradingSystem/README.md

 tutorial filled with script that cannot be executed and debugging is still a foreign concept.
-Or perhaps you are a saavy programmer but developing an investing strategy is not yet your forte.
+Or perhaps you are a saavy programmer already but developing an investing strategy is not yet your forte.